HSLdevcom/digitransit-site/src/pages/en/developers/apis/2-geocoding-api/autocomplete/index.md

 ---
 title: Autocomplete
----

 Autocomplete can be used to search addresses and place names with incomplete search terms to provide real-time suggestions as the user types.
+Autocomplete is a bit faster and simpler as the full search endpoint, which also works well with incomplete search strings.

 ## Endpoint